Images: A selection of Dough Portraits from the 7-year long photo project in 14 countries, 2008-15.

 Dough portraits at KIASMA Museum of Contemporary Art Helsinki, Finland.

-Lumps of 10 kg dough were lined up on tables alongside, waiting to be kneaded and molded to shape the participants new identity.
-Before the spotlight Søren Dahlgaard was ready with his camera waiting for his audience to enter the scene.
+Lumps of 10 kg dough were lined up on tables alongside, waiting to be kneaded and moulded to shape the participant’s new identity.
+Before the spotlight, Søren Dahlgaard was ready with his camera waiting for his audience to enter the scene.

 The Dough Portrait event was transmitted by both DR (Danish National Broadcasting) & TV2.